-The hand of God is aptly labeled by the famous saying: “do not raise”; taken from God’s command to the angel that Abraham not “raise his hand against the Isaac” (Genesis 22:12).
+The famous saying aptly labels the hand of God: “do not raise”; taken from God’s command to the angel that Abraham not “raise his hand against the Isaac” (Genesis 22:12).
 In the lower center of the composition, immediately below the hand of God; the ram that served as Isaac’s substitute is positioned standing sideways, trapped in the nearby thicket.

-Furthermore, the odd positioning of the ram may perhaps be a convention the artists used to convey the distance that the Bible says separated Abraham and Isaac; from the two servant boys (Genesis 22:5), who accompanied Abraham and Isaac on their journey, and are depicted standing to the left.
-All the figures in the scene, except for the two servants, are identified with Hebrew labels.
+Furthermore, the odd positioning of the ram may be a convention the artists used to convey the distance that the Bible says separated Abraham and Isaac; from the two servant boys (Genesis 22:5), who accompanied Abraham and Isaac on their journey and are depicted standing to the left.
+All the figures in the scene, except the two servants, are identified with Hebrew labels.

 Central Panel — Zodiac Wheel

 So the central panel features a Jewish adaptation of the Greco-Roman zodiac.
-The zodiac consists of two concentric circles, with the twelve zodiac signs appearing in the outer circle, and Helios, the Greco-Roman sun god, appearing in the inner circle.
-The outer circle consists of twelve panels, each of which corresponds to one of the twelve months of the year and contains the appropriate Greco-Roman zodiac sign.
+The zodiac consists of two concentric circles, with the twelve zodiac signs appearing in the outer circle and Helios, the Greco-Roman sun god, appearing in the inner circle.
+The outer circle consists of twelve panels, each corresponding to one of the twelve months of the year and containing the appropriate Greco-Roman zodiac sign.

-In fact, this zodiac wheel, along with other similar examples found in contemporaneous synagogues throughout Israel such as Naaran, Susiya, Hamat Tiberias, Huseifa, and Sepphoris.
-The Zodiac wheel rests at the center of a scholarly debate regarding the relationship between Judaism and general Greco-Roman culture in late-antiquity.
-Some interpret the popularity that the zodiac maintains within synagogue floors as evidence for its Judaization and adaptation into the Jewish calendar and liturgy.
+In fact, this zodiac wheel, along with other similar examples found in contemporary synagogues throughout Israel, such as Naaran, Susiya, Hamat Tiberias, Huseifa, and Sepphoris.
+The Zodiac wheel rests at the center of a scholarly debate regarding the relationship between Judaism and general Greco-Roman culture in late antiquity.
+Some interpret the zodiac’s popularity within synagogue floors as evidence for its Judaization and adaptation into the Jewish calendar and liturgy.

-Theories About a Zodiac Placed in a Jewish Synagogues
+Theories About a Zodiac Placed in Jewish Synagogues

 Southern Panel—Synagogue Scene